Oral Glucose Tolerance Test

 Glucose Tolerance Test

 The Glucose Tolerance Test (GTT) or Oral Glucose Tolerance Test (OGTT) is a method for diagnosing insulin resistance or diabetes mellitus in a person.
 It is a more significant indicator of diabetes as compared to normal finger prick testing.
+To live a healthier life, one must keep a check on their vitals like blood sugar levels, & a GTT test is the way to go.

 What is meant by an OGT test?

-This test is done to determine whether a person’s body experiences any trouble while metabolizing the consumption of glucose or carb.
+This test is done to determine whether a person’s body experiences any trouble while metabolizing the consumption of glucose or carbs.
 In this test, the patient is given a glucose drink and then the measurement of blood sugar level is done before and at intervals following the consumption of a glucose drink.

-Why is This Test Done?
+Why is OGTT Test Done?

-It is a highly sensitive test that is done to detect abnormalities that other tests miss.
+It is a highly sensitive test that is done to detect abnormalities that other tests might miss.
 OGTT is recommended for the following purposes:

-• Screening and diagnosis of prediabetes
+• For Pre-Screening and diagnosis of early diabetes

 • Screening and diagnosis of gestational diabetes